South Road Properties: City di Mare

 City di Mare (formerly "Citta de Mare", roughly translates into "city by the sea" in Italian) is a mixed-used development in SRP, owned and developed by Filinvest.
 The whole area takes up a total of 48 ha, the largest development in SRP by land area.
 The whole development is expected to consist of mid-to-high-rise residential buildings, office buildings, and a mall by the sea, named Il Corso (means "The Course" in Italian).

-Nustar Resort & Casino
+Nustar Resort Cebu

-Nustar Resort & Casino, formerly known as Isla dela Victoria (Spanish for Victory's Island), is a resort and casino facility located on the site of the former Kawit Island (now Kawit Point).
+Nustar Resort Cebu, formerly known as Isla dela Victoria (Spanish for Victory's Island), is a resort and casino facility located on the site of the former Kawit Island (now Kawit Point).
 The development has a total land area of 8 ha.
 The project, which is expected to include restaurants, bars, a mall, convention center, casino, park, theater, and at least three hotels, is a joint venture of the Cebu City government and Universal Hotels and Resorts Inc., a subsidiary of JG Summit Holdings.
 Some parts of the project, including the casino, had a soft opening in May 2022.